Scale ModelOps to drive AI value from edge to hybrid clouds

 Automating and augmenting the AI model lifecycle — including data preparation, algorithm selection, and model validation and monitoring — can help businesses generate much better yields.
 Many enterprises that have built DevOps to deploy software are now stepping forward to build ModelOps lifecycles that complement DevOps.
 Intelligent automation can help support an agile practice by synchronizing ModelOps and DevOps.

 As business disruptions emerge and as personal banking needs change, the ability for financial institutions to provide a superior customer experience for loan and mortgage inquiries is essential.
 Fierce competition demands targeted, often real-time offers.
 To tackle fraud or security incidents, banks need to tune models precisely to apps while maintaining privacy.
-Integrating ModelOps and DevOps helps:
+Integrating ModelOps and DevOps can help you:

 Patient-centered care based on predicted responses and drug interactions